AHAKrishnaraj/heart-bangalore-kata-2023/ADRs/ADR-002-backend.md

 ## Decision Rationale
-Go was chosen because it aligns with our project requirements for high performance, scalability, and maintainability.
+Go was chosen because it aligns with our project requirements for Faster developemnt, minimal learning curve, high performance, scalability, and maintainability.
 Its built-in concurrency support, strong ecosystem, and static typing make it well-suited for building backend services efficiently.
 While other alternatives were considered, Go's combination of performance and simplicity makes it a strong choice for our software development project.

 ## References
 Go Programming Language